leeprichman/ClonoCluster/README.md

 #### Barcluster

-For a worked example using provided sample data, see link.
+For a worked example using provided sample data, check out the [tutorial](https://github.com/leeprichman/Barcluster/Tutorial.html).

 The first step is to generate our PCA matrix: